wearedevx/keystone/cli/doc/ks_ci_edit.md

 Configures an existing CI service integration.

-Use this command to modify CI service specific settings like API key and project name.
+Use this command to modify CI service specific settings, like API key and project name.

 ```